 24. I use a washable pad to prevent all the waste from tampons + pads

-25. I only wash my face in the evening, as washing it in the morning wipes off the natural oils our amazing body makes for us.
-Thanks for the powerful tip, Nikki.
+25. I only wash my face in the evening.
+Washing in the morning wipes off the natural oils our amazing body makes for us.
+Thanks for the powerful skin care tip, Nikki.

 26. I buy my friends' natural tooth care.